 Baby skin also tends to dry out.
 Sweat and sebum glands are not yet fully active, so the hydrolipid layer and the natural acid protective layer are still relatively weak.

 Hot water and long baths remove lipids from the skin and thus have a drying effect.
 Shorten bath time and always use warm and not hot water.

 The regular use of moisturizing products that have been developed for sensitive skin and have been proven to be fragrance-free and therefore better tolerated by the skin help to keep young skin healthy and in great shape.
 Skin problems and diseases should always be treated with specially tailored care products.

-I would be happy to speak with you in my practice in Vienna about how you can best care for your child's skin and protect it from sun damage.
+We would be happy to speak with you in our practice in Vienna about how you can best care for your child's skin and protect it from sun damage.

-You are welcome to make an appointment for a diagnosis with your baby or child in my practice in Vienna:
+You are welcome to make an appointment for a diagnosis with your baby or child in our practice in Vienna: